-This regulatory action determination is based on the size, duration and location of the regulated area.
-Vessel traffic would be able to safely transit around this regulated area, which would impact a small designated area of the North Atlantic Ocean for 9 hours.
-The Coast Guard would issue a Broadcast Notice to Mariners via VHF-FM marine channel 16 about the status of the regulated area.
-Moreover, the rule would allow vessels to seek permission to enter the regulated area, and vessel traffic would be able to safely transit the regulated area once the PATCOM deems it safe to do so.
+This regulatory action determination is based on size, location and duration of the regulated area, which will impact a small designated area of the North Atlantic Ocean adjacent to Ocean City, MD for 36 total enforcement hours.
+The Coast Guard will issue a Broadcast Notice to Mariners via VHF-FM marine channel 16 about the status of the regulated area.
+Moreover, the rule will allow vessels and persons to seek permission to enter the regulated area.

 B. Impact on Small Entities

-While some owners or operators of vessels intending to transit the safety zone may be small entities, for the reasons stated in section (IV.
-A) above, this proposed rule would not have a significant economic impact on any vessel owner or operator.
+While some owners or operators of vessels intending to transit the safety zone may be small entities, for the reasons stated in section IV.A above, this proposed rule will not have a significant economic impact on any vessel owner or operator.